Status: Project 30% complete, Funding to-date 0%

 Provide ongoing opportunities to support and collaborate in the area of global missions

-SUMMARY: In mid-2019, over one hundred Korean missions leaders will convene to discuss emotional health and well being among cross-cultural workers.
+SUMMARY: In mid-2019, over one hundred Korean missions leaders are convening to discuss emotional health and well being among cross-cultural workers.
 Korea is now the world’s largest sending country, and addressing the pastoral needs of Korean workers is a significant kingdom priority.
 We believe that partnering with Korean missions leaders to equip and resource their workers around the world, will result in more healthy and sustainable ministry situations, as well as encourage a more effective disciple-making approach toward they seek to reach for Jesus.

 One of our Torn Curtain partners, Ruth Maxwell (Member Care, SIM Canada), will present a research paper at this convention.
 She will take a number of hard copies of ‘Feels Like I’m Breathing’ for delegates and will promote the online Korean version of the book.